 Ever wondered if blue light glasses might be the answer to your screen-related vision problems?

-While VDU-related eye strain is not linked to permanent ocular damage, it can still take a significant toll on employee health and wellbeing.
+While screen-related eye strain is not linked to permanent ocular damage, it can still take a significant toll on employee health and wellbeing.
 Eye discomfort and problems focusing can make it much more difficult to concentrate.
 Tasks take longer to complete and the final output becomes more prone to error.

 Proper eye care — including eyesight testing for DSE users and glasses for those who need them — helps to prevent unnecessary eyestrain.
 It means less discomfort for employees, better morale, higher productivity and a healthier workplace environment.